-Admaster, a Chinese data solution provider focused on domestic advertising, just put out a data-driven list of China’s most commercially valuable celebrities of 2018.
+Admaster, a Chinese data solution provider focused on domestic advertising, just put out a data-driven list of the most commercially valuable Chinese celebrities of 2018.
 Their assessment model, the fancy-sounding Celebrity Selection Index (CSI), aggregates data collected on a celebrity’s social influence, buzzworthy-ness and brand help — while also taking a “risk factor” into account (more on that below) — to produce an overall score.
 We don’t necessarily agree with the ranking, but it’s certainly interesting.

 Some fresh faces are featured at the very top of the list while some of China’s most well-known stars sit at the 5-15 range, making the list somewhat atypical.
 RADII-favorite pop star Kris Wu sits at No. 11, for example, despite being very commercially active.
 Beloved TFBoys member Roy Wang (Wang Yuan) sits at No. 12, presumably because he signed a contract last year with the studio behind Fan Bingbing — who was recently engulfed in a tax evasion scandal (guess that’s the risk factor at play).
-Lu Han, another hugely popular star and “the new KFC colonel“, only comes in at No. 6.
+Luhan, another hugely popular star and “the new KFC colonel“, only comes in at No. 6.

 Anyway, here are the top 10 — see how many you recognize.

 The youngest of the youthful TFBoys trio (he’s still just 18, eek), Jackson Yee was first discovered when performing a hip hop dance routine at a children’s talent competition.
 Sticking to his roots, and growing up a little at the same time, in 2018 Jackson took part in the hip hop dance reality show Street Dance of China, a move that prompted us to broach the pressing question, is Jackson Yee sexy now?